Klein-Gordon oscillator subject to a Coulomb-type potential in Bonnor-Melvin universe with a cosmological constant: Klein-Gordon oscillator in the Bonnor-Melvin- universe

-that, as we can see, is influenced by the oscillation frequency $\Omega$, by the scalar potential parameter $\eta$ and by the intensity of the magnetic field $H_0=\sqrt{\Lambda}\sigma$.
-More energy levels may be found analysing the truncation of the power series for each value of $n$, in the same way it has been done in \cite{Leite:2015rjk}, \cite{Leite:2019hgn}.
-In Figures 1 and 2 we show typical values for these energy levels in terms of the parameters of the theory.
-As an example we used the $\pi^0$ mass and a strong magnetic field, $H_0=10^{19}$G.
+which, as we can see, is influenced by the oscillation frequency $\omega$, by the scalar potential parameter $\eta$, by the intensity of the magnetic field $H_0$ and by the cosmological constant $\Lambda$.
+We should note that for \( m^{2}\omega^{2} > e^{2}\Lambda^{2} \), the energy spectrum takes on complex values, indicating potential instabilities in the system.
+More energy levels can be found by analyzing the truncation of the power series for each value of $n$, in the same way as was done in \cite{Leite:2015rjk}, \cite{Leite:2019hgn}.

+Some numerical results for the energy levels are presented in Fig. \ref{f1} and Fig. \ref{f2} and show their general behavior with respect of the considered parameters.
+In Fig. \ref{f1}, the dependence on $H_0$ and $\Lambda$ is investigated for $n=1000$ and $\ell=1$, 2 and 3 taking the pion mass $m$ as example with $p_z=m$.
+In Fig. \ref{f2}, the dependence with $n$ and $\ell$ is studied for fixed values of $\Lambda$ and $H_0$ for the same set of parameters.